 “An ETIAS travel authorisation does not reintroduce visa-like obligations.
 There is no need to go to a consulate to make an application, no biometric data is collected and significantly less information is gathered than during a visa application procedure […] (T)he online ETIAS application only takes a few minutes to fill in.”– EC press release, 5 July 2018

-Filling in the application is not expected to take more than 10 minutes.
+Filling in the application should take about 10 minutes.
 ETIAS will require a travel document such as a passport or its equivalent.
-If an individual is unable to apply due to age, literacy, or disability, the application may be submitted by a third party.
+If an individual is unable to apply due to age, literacy, or disability, a third party can fill out and submit the application.

 How much will the ETIAS application cost?